-Don opened Julia Child’s “The Way to Cook” cookbook to the recipe page for the pizza dough with yeast notes on the bookmark.
-I briefly looked over the instructions and said, “Easy”.
+Next, my husband opened Julia Child’s “The Way to Cook” cookbook to the pizza dough recipe page, with yeast notes on the bookmark.
+I briefly looked over the instructions and said, “Easy.”
 Inside my head, my arrogance popped up, I can do this.
 I’ve got this.
 And then, the feeling of doubt crept in!
-I know it shouldn’t have that high of a level of anxiety but perhaps it’s just the unknown of what is ahead that gets me.
+I know it shouldn’t have that high of a level of anxiety, but perhaps it’s just the unknown of what is ahead that gets me.

 I find myself intently reading the directions and doing what my husband does in prepping – getting every ingredient, measuring cup, and spoon out and in place.
 Ready to go!
 Although prepared, I proceeded, let’s say gingerly.

-Paul says in Philippians 4:6-7 “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
+Paul says in Philippians 4:6-7, “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
 God knows our needs.
-He knows that many of us are feeling anxious, fearful, or doubtful of whether or not we are measuring up or doing enough.
-He took me through a little cooking lesson to show me that I had these feelings creeping up inside of me and that well, I don’t need to have them.
+He knows that many of us feel anxious, fearful, or doubtful of whether or not we are measuring up or doing enough.
+He took me through a little cooking lesson to show me that I had these feelings creeping up inside of me and that, well, I don’t need to have them.
 These are not feelings that God wants for me.
 Therefore, I do not need them.
-God says to have no fear, to not be anxious for He is with us.
+God says to have no fear, not be anxious, for He is with us.
 We may not have got it all, but He does.

 When Don came into the kitchen later, I said pizza dough is sticky.
-Yes, he said it is sticky.
-I said pizza dough is hard.
+He agreed that it was sticky.
+Then I said pizza dough is hard.
 We smile and laugh.
 But it is so good!
-Yes, sometimes life gets sticky but perhaps life is sometimes meant to get sticky.
-Perhaps it can sometimes lead to a wonderfulness that we would not know unless we had a challenge that took us there.
+Yes, sometimes life gets sticky, but perhaps life is sometimes meant to get sticky.
+Maybe it can sometimes lead to a wonderfulness that we would not know unless we had a challenge that took us there.